huggingface/blog/multi-lora-serving.md

 }'
 ```

-Alternatively here is an example using [InferenceClient](https://huggingface.co/docs/huggingface_hub/guides/inference) from the wonderful [HuggingFace Hub Python library](https://huggingface.co/docs/huggingface_hub/v0.23.4/en/index).
+Alternatively, here is an example using [InferenceClient](https://huggingface.co/docs/huggingface_hub/guides/inference) from the wonderful [HuggingFace Hub Python library](https://huggingface.co/docs/huggingface_hub/v0.23.4/en/index).
 We do expect tighter integrations in the near future!

 ```python
 from huggingface_hub import InferenceClient